NVIDIA-AI-IOT/redaction_with_deepstream/README.md

 * Detect faces and license plates using the networks provided.
 The “nvinfer” plugin uses the TensorRT for performing this detection.

 * Draw colored rectangles with solid fill to obscure the faces and license plates and thus redact them.
-You may customize the color by changing the corresponding RBG value in `deepstream_redaction_app.c` (line 117 - 119, line 126 - 128).
+The color can be customized by changing the corresponding RBG value in `deepstream_redaction_app.c` (line 117 - 119, line 126 - 128).

 * Encode the frames back to an mp4 file.